Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide-volume-2/nearby-friends.md

 be stateful, but redis' raft implementation leaves much to be desired.
 I'd prefer distributed kafka here.

+### Periodic Location update

+The client periodically updates its location via websocket.
+This updates the location cache (with a TTL of 5 minutes or so) and if the person has moved enough in 5 minutes, an update is sent to the subscribers.

+## Scaling the System

+Websocket servers are stateful, so care must be taken to drain connections before removing a node.

+## Location Cache

+One instance of redis should be able to handle all of the user ids, but given that this requires about 333k updates per second, sharding by user_id allows for write volume to be less.

+### Distribution

+The distirbution of redis servers could be done with a service discovery system like etcd and zookeeper, with a hash ring, so servers can be added and removed.

 Prev: [proximity-service](proximity-service.md)
 Next: [google-maps](google-maps.md)